yzsong06/Replit-PHP-Flarum/README.md

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/yzsong06/Replit-PHP-Flarum/main/plugin.sh)
 ```

+After installation, you can enable the plugins as needed in the Administration.

 ## What if I want to manually install plugins?
 1. Open Replit Shell.
 2. Enter `cd public`.
 3. Paste the plugin installation command to install (Ctrl+Shift+V to paste in Shell).

 ## To-do list:
-- [ ] Connect to a remote database.
+- [ ] Connect to remote database.

+## Contributors
+This repository is maintained by [@yzsong06](https://github.com/yzsong06) and [@MuFeng086](https://github.com/mufeng086).
+Some inspiration and script formats for this project are derived from a similar project by [@sxbai](https://github.com/sxbai): https://github.com/sxbai/flarum-on-replit